PostgreSQL DROP DATABASE Statement

 ERROR: cannot drop the currently open databaseCode language: PostgreSQL SQL dialect and PL/pgSQL (pgsql)

-To drop the crm database, we need to switch to a different database.
+To drop the crm database, you need to switch to a different database.

 Fifth, switch to the postgres database: